 Howling Cow can be enjoyed across the state.

 In addition to gaining a real name, Howling Cow has progressed in other ways over the years.
 Ice cream fanatics can now find the sweet delicacy in select Harris Teeters across North Carolina, making it easy to grab a pint during a regular grocery trip.
 As much as I love filling up my cart with sugary treats, my new favorite way to enjoy the ice cream when the fair isn’t happening is to visit NC State Dairy Education Center and Creamery.

 It doesn’t get fresher than eating ice cream on the farm it’s created in!

 NC State invites patrons to their creamery overlooking hundreds of acres of cow pastures.
 A modern farmhouse-style building with a wrap-around porch and rocking chairs create the perfect setting to enjoy a fresh ice cream cone.
-My three-year-old son loved his sweet treat and was thrilled to see the cows grazing in a nearby field, making this one of our new favorite Raleigh destinations for families and any newcomer to Raleigh.
+My three-year-old son loved his sweet treat and was thrilled to see the cows grazing in a nearby field, making this one of our new favorite Raleigh destinations for families!